loktc/CS596Fall2021FinalProject/README.md

 ## 1. Introduction:

-Alzheimer’s disease, the most common form of dementia, has challenged human beings for centurries.
+Alzheimer’s disease, the most common form of dementia, has challenged human beings for centuries.
 An early detection would be a great strategy for patients to slow or prevent disease progression.
 Our group would like to use deep learning approaches to help detect for the early stage of Alzheimer's disease.